therealharpaljadeja/avalanche-tutorials/how-to-mint-erc721-using-openzeppelin/tutorial.md

 4. Once compiled we can now deploy the contract to the Avalanche FUJI C-Chain testnet. *The steps to deploy on the mainnet are the same.*

-5. Click the deploy button as shown in the image below.
+5. Click the deploy button as shown in the image below.<br>
 ![remix-deploy-button](https://raw.githubusercontent.com/therealharpaljadeja/avalanche-tutorials/master/how-to-mint-erc721-using-openzeppelin/assets/remix-deploy-button.png)

 6. In the deploy section make sure you have "Injected web3" selected in the dropdown.